Short Inca Trail: 2 Day Hike to Machu Picchu

 Exclusions:

-❌ Pre/post-tour accommodations: Hotels in Cusco or other cities before and after your trek are not included but can be arranged on request.
+- Pre/post-tour accommodations: Hotels in Cusco before and after your trek are not included but can be arranged on request.

-❌ Gratuities: Tips for guide and cook, are optional but appreciated as a way to thank them for their hard work.
+- Gratuities: Tips for your guide and cook are optional but appreciated to thank them for their hard work.

-❌ Travel insurance: Recommended to cover unexpected situations such as delays, medical needs, or trip cancellations.
+- Travel insurance: Recommended to cover unexpected situations like delays, medical needs, or trip cancellations.

 Available Upgrades:

-✔️ Luxury Hiram Bingham Train: $520 each way (available only for way back )
+✔️ Luxury Hiram Bingham Train: $520 one way (available only for way back )

 ✔️ Luxury Hotels: Inkaterra Pueblo ($350 per person), Sumaq ($290 per person)